 The word cloud report (above) is generated by analysing which words appear most frequently in guests’ comments.
 Words displayed in a larger font appear more often than those shown in a smaller font, allowing you to see what guests are commenting about most often.
 Hover over the word to see the number of times it has been used for the date-time you have selected.

 Words are also shown in a different colour according to the sentiment that they appear frequently in conjunction with (red for negative, grey for neutral, green for positive).
 This way you can quickly at a glance see what areas are doing well so you can highlight these in your marketing, or what areas are being commented on negatively and need attention.

-Below this, there is a table that shows the overall sentiment and emotions detected in each of your reviews.
-This allows you to quickly see which reviews might need further attention or more detailed analysis of the comments to help you understand the guest experience.
+Next is the Review Sentiment Summary.
+This is presented in a table format that shows the overall sentiment and emotions detected in each of your reviews.
+This allows you to quickly see which reviews might need further attention or a more detailed analysis of the comments to help you understand the guest experience.